Step Into My Shoes

 - Reduced contextual understanding.

-- May not fully account for all possibilities or scenarios faced by the user.
+- May not fully account for all possibilities or scenarios faced at the time.

 What I’d Like To See More In User Stories

 I personally feel that when situational elements are incorporated, they can further energize a user story.
 A simple story includes ‘who’ wants ‘what’ and ‘why’, but, adding situational elements introduces ‘when’ into the equation.
 With this component, we have the potential to develop features accounting for more context.
-There can be situational influences that warrant a slight deviation.
+Perhaps, even a whole new set of features and extensions.

 Businesses are constantly encountering change in the environment in which they operate.
 Special circumstances that are rare but possible may need a hard-coded process to be a little flexible.
 These user stories may not surface as they are the exception and not the norm.
-Adding ‘when’ delivers a bit more clarity.
+Adding ‘when’ helps foresee such events.

 Situational elements are useful when indirect stakeholders and new team members aren’t intricately familiar with the user’s role, scope or work conditions.
 These can be incorporated into the user story as follows: